Walking Between Worlds -1

 The elegant grave which marks the resting place of Ida Bononomi, 1854, Edinburgh, Scotland

-In the same way that there is no nighttime dark without a glimmer of light somewhere, so there is no life without some death in it and no death without life.
+In the same way that there is no night-time dark without a glimmer of light somewhere, so there is no life without some death in it and no death without life.
 As the bodies in the first graveyard, Rosebank Cemetery, decompose, they become earth and support living things which are in that earth.
-We, by being interested and remembering the ones who are interred, raise the dead in a manner of speaking.
+We, by being interested and remembering those who are interred, raise the dead in a manner of speaking.

 That Autumn, Ida had travelled with the Queen and stayed with her at Holyrood Palace where the former fell ill.
 In her journal, the Queen wrote, ‘Saw Sir James Clark, who brought me a telegram with the this sad news that my excellent maid Ida Bononomi, whom I had had to leave at Holyrood as she had become so ill, not having been well at Balmoral before – had died last night.
 It was a great shock to me, & I was thoroughly upset, for no one, including Sir James had apprehended any immediate danger.
 She was the kindest, gentlest, best being possible, & such a pleasant servant, so intelligent, so trustworthy & her calm, quiet manner had such a soothing effect, on my often over wrought nerves.
 To lose her thus, and so far away, surrounded only by strangers is too grievous.
 Everyone was shocked & grieved, for she was quite adored.’

 Queen Victoria standing at the foot of Leith Walk.
-We passed her in our final stage
+We pass her in our final stage

 Queen Victoria liked funerals and had an interest in the protocol of mourning, ‘a mentality as much as a personal observance’ (see below for references).
 It is known that she recognised the deaths of her housemaids and others with ritual in which other members of the household were require to be involved, and also that she visited this grave six years after Ida died.